 SSAC

-Experts to the WG
+Experts to the PRT

 The Chair of the PRT may also invite and appoint experts as advisors.
-Experts shall not be considered members of the WG but are entitled to participate on an equal footing.
+Experts shall not be considered members but are entitled to participate on an equal footing.
 The Chair will reach out to and invite representatives from the following entities:

 ICANN Organisation and PTI